Pine processionary moth

 The moths of Thaumetopoea pityocampa, are fairly small and a non descript drab greyish brown, generally nocturnal and unlikely to be noticed, normally they only live for one night so they need to go about their business quickly.

-In winter or spring, anytime from December, (or even November), until May depending on weather conditions the caterpillars leave the trees and go down to the ground, this is when we will see them forming their long nose to tail processions as they make their way to find a place in the soil to pupate.
+takes place in winter or spring, anytime from December, (or even November), until May depending on weather conditions the caterpillars leave the trees and go down to the ground, this is when we will see them forming their long nose to tail processions as they make their way to find a place in the soil to pupate.
 The period of pupation can last a couple of months or several years.
-They actually touch each other to make a long chain, hence the common name of Pine processionary moth, this is important to remember as there are other caterpillars which follow each other in lines but do not touch (there is also another Processionary caterpillar, the Oak Processionary, but this is only active at night and rarely of any concern).
+They actually touch each other to make a long chain, hence the common name of Pine processionary moth, this is important to remember as there are other caterpillars which follow each other in lines but do not touch (there is also another Processionary caterpillar, the Oak Processionary, but these are rarely of any concern and spend their lives in the trees).

 This may all sound a bit “shock and horror”, but it really isn’t that bad as they are easily seen in their long chains, it is usually only necessary to be on the look out from December until May and they will only be in proximity to pine or fir trees, so no need to get too worked up about it.
 However it is possible during mild autumns and winters that development will be rapid and descent from the trees could take place as early as November.
 If, on the other hand, you have them in your garden you should perhaps consider having the trees removed.
 Ideally this would be in late summer when any caterpillars are too small to be a danger and any birds should have finished nesting.